Car Accident Attorneys

 Ramos Law is a team of All-Stars that will take good care of you.
 Contact us and we will see if we can help you.

 The United States witnesses more car fatalities than any other high-income country.
-The National Highway Traffic Safety Administration shows a 7.7 percent increase in road deaths in 2015, jumping from 32,600 to 35,200, which is roughly 90 victims a day.
+The National Highway Traffic Safety Administration shows a 6.8 percent increase in road deaths in 2020 compared to 2019, jumping from 36,355 to 38,824, which is the largest number of fatalities since 2007.

-Fortunately for drivers and pedestrians across the country, the National Highway Traffic Safety Administration was able to report that even with an increase in fatalities, highway fatalities have dropped after 2005 and remain at historic lows.
-But there’s still more to be done to make Colorado roadways safer for everyone.
+Fortunately for drivers and pedestrians across the country, the National Highway Traffic Safety Administration was able to report that even with an increase in fatalities, injuries from auto accidents decreased significantly in most key categories .
+But there’s still more to be done to make roads safer for everyone.

 It is illegal to drive a motor vehicle if your ability to operate the vehicle is impaired due to the use of alcohol.
 The legal threshold, the point at which you are deemed to be impaired whether you feel or appear intoxicated, is a Blood Alcohol Concentration (BAC) level of 0.08.
 Some drivers, like underage and commercial drivers, are held to an even lower standard and can be arrested for driving with a BAC of 0.02.

 Yet, despite these thresholds, drunk drivers continue to be responsible for thousands of deaths across the United States.
-In fact, the National Highway Traffic Safety Administration (NHTSA) reports that one person died nearly every 52 minutes in alcohol related crashes in 2013.
-More than 10,000 people died that year in car crashes involving a driver with a blood-alcohol concentration (BAC) of .08 or higher.
+In fact, the National Highway Traffic Safety Administration (NHTSA) reports that one person dies nearly every 45 minutes in alcohol-related crashes in 2020.
+More than 11,500 people died that year in car crashes involving a driver with a blood-alcohol concentration (BAC) of .08 or higher.

 No – you should not take any money or sign any papers from an insurance company until you speak with an experienced car accident attorney.
 Odds are, the company is offering much less than you actually deserve.
 Let your attorney review your case and deal with the insurance company because despite the advertisements and slogans, insurance companies are more concerned with their bottom line than they are with compensating you for your injuries and losses.